geoffmcl/cpack-test/README.md

 This should generate a source archive for distribution.
 Take care all backup files and other non-source files are removed before running this.
 All items is the .git and build directories are already ignored.

+## Additional Notes

+In Windows the CPack generators normally include -

+  1. **NSIS** - (Nullsoft Scriptable Install System) - Generates an installer EXE - see <a target="_blank" href="http://nsis.sourceforge.net/Main_Page">nsis.sourceforge</a> - needs to be installed.
+  2. **WIX** - WiX Toolset - Generates an installer MSI - see <a target="_blank" href="  https://wix.codeplex.com/releases/view/610859">wix.codeplex</a> - needs to be installed and a PATH added to candle.exe

+Both these generator need special variables set in the CMakeLists.txt file before including the CPack module.

 ;eof